 Old Havana Map

 I’ve created an Old Havana map to go along with this article – it has every location we recommend here, from the best restaurants in Old Havana to where to stay in Old Havana and much more.
-You’ll find we have dozens of recommends for what to do in Old Havana, and we’ve tried to include almost every site of interest in Havana’s most famous neighborhood.
+You’ll find we have dozens of recommendations for things to do in Havana, and we’ve tried to include almost every site of interest in Havana’s most famous neighborhood.

 Click around and explore this map and come back as a reference.
 You can also download this Old Havana map for use in Cuba while you’re there!